rev-dot-now/o/README.md

 ## Installation from Source

-Getting started with **o** is a breeze!
+Getting started with **o** is straightforward!
 Just clone the repository and install Bun, and you're ready to dive into the world of meta-programming and content generation like never before.